-Our Platform
+Our platform

-With our Work OS, organizations can build software applications and work management tools to fit their needs.
+With monday.com Work OS platform, organizations can build software applications and work management tools to fit their needs.
 Our no-code and low-code platform consists of modular building blocks that are simple enough for anyone to assemble yet powerful enough to build solutions that drive the core business of any organization in any vertical.
-On top of the Work OS platform, we have built a suite of products, for the marketing, project management, work management, sales CRM and software development verticals, to address the needs of specific industries and use cases.
-Additionally, we have two independent products that can be used without our Work OS, to provide users with a digital whiteboard and forms for data collection.
+On top of the platform, we have built a suite of products, for the work management, sales CRM, and software development verticals, to address the needs of specific industries and use cases.
+Additionally, we have two independent products that can be used without the platform, to provide users with a digital whiteboard and forms for data collection.